tralph3/conner/README.md

 Do make sure to use the result of `conner-expand-command` as the command to run to ensure each format specifier gets expanded.
-If not applicable to your command, it can of course be omitted.
+If not applicable to your runner, it can of course be omitted.

 ## Acknowledgments